Births, deaths and marriages

 He moved back to Prague in 1991, where he contributed to the creation of the Department of Political Science at the Faculty of Philosophy at Charles University.
 In 1993, Professor Pick became the director of the Institute of International Relations and worked there until 1998 when he became the First Deputy in the office of Jan Kavan at the Ministry of Foreign Affairs with a focus on the integration of the Czech Republic into NATO.

 Later, he achieved a series of successes as an Ambassador at Large with a focus on Czech-German and Czech-Austrian relations.
-Between 2000 and 2013, he was an advisor to all the Ministers of Foreign Affairs.
+Between 2000 and 2013, he was an adviser to all the Ministers of Foreign Affairs.

 He was awarded the Czechoslovak Medal for Valour against the Enemy (1945) and the Federal Cross of Merit for the support and development of democracy and he was appointed as a member of the Order of St Michael and St George (2002) by the Queen.